mtpan/eye_plot/README.md

-# eye_plot
+# Forest plot

-#### Some plots created using base R graphics.
+#### Some forest plots created using base R graphics.
 The code used to generate these plots can be found in this folder.
 No actual data included.

 ![](https://github.com/mtpan/eye_plot/blob/master/eye_success.png)